Certificate II in Conservation and Ecosystem Management

 This course is highly practical, giving you real experience working in natural settings such as parks, reserves, and community landcare sites.

-Delivery & Assessment
+Course Delivery and Assessment

 Assessment is competency-based, meaning you'll be evaluated on your ability to perform tasks and apply knowledge in realistic workplace scenarios.
 This includes: